SnowflurrySDK/Snowflurry.jl/README.md

 # Getting Started

 The best way to learn Snowflurry is to use it!
 Let's try to make a two-qubit circuit which produces a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
-We'll use Snowflurry to construct and simulate the circuit then verify the produced `Ket`.
+We'll use Snowflurry to construct and simulate the circuit, then we'll verify the produced `Ket`.

 The quantum circuit for generating a Bell state involves a Hadamard gate on one of the qubits followed by a CNOT gate (see [here](https://en.wikipedia.org/wiki/Quantum_logic_gate) for an introduction to quantum logic gates).
 This circuit is shown below: